numbersanalyst/yt-shorts-control/README.md

 *The "Open as video" button displayed on a YouTube Shorts page.*

 ![Video](demo/video.png)
-*The result after clicking the "Open as video" button.*
+*After clicking the "Open as video" button, you can watch Shorts as a regular video.*

 ## Installation